 However, while I was there, I went exploring because I had never been inside the Royal Pavilion, so wanted to see what was left of it.
 This is what I found:

-Yes, these six photographs were all taken in the beautiful Victorian Dining Room.
+Yes, the first six photographs were all taken in the beautiful Victorian Dining Room.
 I didn't try the food in here, but feel it is probably better than the buffet in the cafeteria that was included in the price of my room.

 Sneaking through a back door from the dining room, I found myself further into the Royal Pavilion, everything immediately gave me the feeling it was solid, that once upon a time, quality had been paramount.